rsennrich/ParZu/README.md

 ON QUALITY AND TESTING
 ----------------------

-Some ballpark figures on what performance to expect (calculated on 1000 Tüba-D/Z sentences):
+Some (old) ballpark figures on what performance to expect (calculated on 1000 Tüba-D/Z sentences):

 out-of-the-box:             83%   precision; 81%   recall
 with morphisto:             86.5% precision; 83.5% recall